giodc/webba/PASSWORD-RESET-GUIDE.md

 ## Support

-For more help, check the Webbadeploy documentation or open an issue on GitHub.
+For more help, check the WharfTales documentation or open an issue on GitHub.